Craig-Hudson/The-SmokeHouse/README.md

     - For page text I will be using Quattrocento with a fall back of serif.

   - **Structure**
-    - The structure will be a single scrolling page, with multiple pages with each section being clearly identifiable, and a separate page for the reservation booking form.
+    - The structure will be a single scrolling page, with multiple pages with each section being clearly identifiable, and the use of a pop up modal for the reservation booking form.

   - **Imagery**
     - I will be using images of food and pictures of the restaurant to create more of a visual effect and to make the site more appealing to viewers.